 Make the Right Choice When Looking for a Children’s Dentist in Hobart

-Choosing the right children’s dentist in Hobart is an important decision.
-The early years in a persons life are the most important and the same applies for their oral health.
-Our philosophy at Ian Gurner Dental Care is to partner with you so that your child can achieve a lifetime of peak oral health.
+Choosing the right children’s dentist and oral health therapist is important.
+The early years of a person’s life are the most important and the same applies to their oral health.
+Our philosophy at Ian Gurner Dental Care is to partner with you so your child can achieve a lifetime of great oral health.
 It is best to start this when they are very young.

 Adult teeth start developing from birth and continue to do so until 16 years of age.
 How a child grows dictates how they will develop later in life.
-Dental trauma, infections or bad oral care experienced during childhood may affect developing adult teeth causing numerous problems.
+Dental trauma, infections or inadequate oral care experienced during childhood may affect the developing adult teeth, causing numerous problems.

-Teaming with us to educate your child from an early age about good oral care will help them thrive, develop and grow.
-As children have different needs and expectations when it comes to their oral care it is important that a child’s first dental experience is memorable for all the right reasons.
+Teaming with us to educate your child early on about proper oral care will help them thrive, develop and grow.
+As children have different needs and expectations regarding oral care, their first dental experience must be memorable for all the right reasons.

-At Ian Gurner Dental Care, we are more than qualified to understand and manage your child’s oral health needs and also have close relationships with our highly qualified dental specialists should they be needed.
+At Ian Gurner Dental Care, we are more than qualified to understand and manage your child’s oral health needs and also have close relationships with our highly trained dental specialists, should they be needed.

-Our waiting area have the current issues of KZone and Total Girl magazines and are equipped with iPads to keep kids of all ages amused while they wait.
-Our exam rooms are full of natural light and are brightly coloured to make them feel less surgery like.
+The exam rooms are full of natural light and are brightly coloured to make them feel less like a surgery.
 The entire team will welcome your child and you with a smile and do our utmost to make you both feel at ease.

 Our Tooth Terrors webpage is a great way to introduce your kids to the importance of oral hygiene.
 They will meet the Tooth Terrors Gang and learn how to keep them under control by brushing and flossing their teeth.
-There are fun videos to watch, posters to download and a progress chart to track their progress and a certificate for parents to download and give their child.
+There are posters to download, a progress chart to track their progress and a certificate for parents to download and give their child.